filnow/tinyGIMP/README.md

 * Creating a class that allows to define custom convolution mask, adding filters: uniform blur, gaussian blur, sharpen, Sobel, Previtt, Roberts, Laplacian, LoG

-* Implementation of Canny algorithm
+* Implementation of Canny algorithm with interface

+* Implementation of Hough transformation with slider interface for setting the threshold

+* Implementation of Harris algorithm for corner detection along with the thresholding interface